emanuele-f/PCAPdroid/docs/app_api.md

 *NOTE*: for security reasons, since version 1.5.3 you cannot specify a remote server IP address in `collector_ip_address` or in `socks5_proxy_ip_address`.
 If you really want to do this, you should first set such a remote IP address via the PCAPdroid gui and only then invoke the API.

-*NOTE*: since version 1.6.0, the `pcap_uri` behavior is changed as described in the `Dumping PCAP to file` section below
+*NOTE*: since version 1.6.0, the `pcap_uri` behavior is changed as described in the `Dumping PCAP to file` section below *NOTE*: since version 1.8.7, no more UI prompts to save the SSLKEYLOGFILE or the PCAP file are shown.
+Use the API parameters to store these files.
+*NOTE*: since version 1.8.7, when dumping the SSLKEYLOGFILE to the downloads directory, it is **NOT** automatically deleted after the capture finishes.
+This is now your responsibility!

 ## Query the Capture Status